 - Select Appropriate Metrics

-- Utilize Frameworks
+- Leverage LLM Evaluation Frameworks

 - Employ benchmarks like GLUE, SuperGLUE, and SQuAD to comprehensively evaluate your model’s performance across various tasks.